Our research is editorially independent but we may earn a commission for purchases made through our links.

 Florida’s array of no-frills seafood spots along the coast lure you in with a delectable selection of fresh, boat-to-table cuisine.
-These renowned seafood dives only focus on their fresh cuisine, from stone crab claws to oysters, red snapper and grouper, with many offering picnic tables where you can admire beautiful waterfront views as you dine.
+These renowned seafood restaurants only focus on their fresh cuisine, from stone crab claws to oysters, red snapper, and grouper, with many offering picnic tables where you can admire beautiful waterfront views as you dine.
 Boasting Old Florida vibes, here are the best seafood dives in Florida.

 Star Fish Company, Cortez

 One of the best seafood restaurants in Florida, Star Fish Company in Cortez keeps its seafood dishes simple.
 A seafood market and restaurant in one, this one-stop seafood hotspot is popular for its wild Alaskan salmon and mahi-mahi sandwiches, in addition to Gulf shrimp and stone crab claws when they’re in season.
 Pair your meal with coleslaw, cheese grits, or french fries, then soak up the buzzing commercial fishing atmosphere and beautiful Gulf Coast views from the outdoor picnic tables.

 J.B.’s Fish Camp & Seafood, New Smyrna Beach